stdihdev/macy-test/readme.md

 3. Utilize the Chart.js library (http://www.chartjs.org/) to visualize the results on the web page.
 You're free to implement it in anyway you see fit, including the use of other libraries.

-4. Using git, put the files in a publically accesible repo so that the test can be run on a local machine.
+4. Using git, put the files in a publicly accessible repo so that your work can be run on a local machine.